What you will find in this post?

 - 6 cups water

-- 2 tablespoon ghee plus more while serving
+- 2 tbsp ghee plus more while serving

 - Soak rice and moong dahl with excess water for 30 minutes minimum.